 - provide materials and activities to promote understanding of diversity.

 - nurture parental involvement in the program.

-Additionally, there are structural recommendations published by The National Association for the Education of Young Children.
-For preschool, a staff to child ratio of 1:10 is suggested, with a maximum class size of 20 students.
+Additionally, The National Association for the Education of Young Children recommends a staff to child ratio of 1:10 for preschools, with a maximum class size of 20 students.